 It is liked by the NHS because there have been many studies showing its effectiveness, particularly in short term therapy.

 Cognition essentially refers to what we think and how we think.
-It includes all the different things are mind can do, like planning, problem solving, decision making and drawing conclusions.
+It includes all the different things our mind can do, like planning, problem-solving, decision-making, and drawing conclusions.

-The 'B' in CBT refers to behaviour and includes our actions, what we do and what we avoid doing.
-It includes subtle actions like where we look or how we stand and more obvious actions like which places we tend to avoid.
+It includes our actions, what we do and what we avoid doing.
+It incorporates subtle actions like where we look or how we stand and more obvious actions like places we tend to avoid.

 In other words, how we think about an event is vital in helping us understand why we feel and act in particular ways.

 CBT is a little different to other types of therapy.
 Here are some of the benefits:

 There is a lot of evidence that supports a CBT approach for anxiety, anger and depression.

 Looks at symptoms (such as anxiety or depression)